bolt-projects/build-nanogpt/README.md

 - **Original nanoGPT repo and author:** Andrej Karpathy ([nanoGPT](https://github.com/karpathy/nanoGPT)) for the foundational code and educational resources.
 - **OpenAI:** For the [tiktoken](https://github.com/openai/tiktoken) tokenizer and the o200k_base vocabulary.
+- **Runpod** For the GPU compute for training the base model.
+- **Huggingface** For hosting the datasets, models and tokenizers.
+- **GitHub** For hosting the source code and open source files for this project.

 ## License